-First, we can work with renewed vigor to educate people about the contributions we have made together as an industry to provide clean, environmentally safe energy; to protect and enhance human life; and to lead the world in the development and application of nuclear science and technology.
+So first, we can work with renewed vigor to educate people about the contributions we have made together as an industry to provide clean, environmentally safe energy; to protect and enhance human life; and to lead the world in the development and application of nuclear science and technology.
+MDS Nordion's story can be a vital part of this effort.

 Second, we can work together to develop new markets for gamma sterilization.
-CANDU reactors already supply the bulk of the world's cobalt 60 supply, and as you have heard, we can now work together to ensure that even more cobalt is required as medical product sterilization expands.
+Candu reactors already supply the bulk of the world's cobalt 60 supply, and as you have heard, we can now work together to ensure that even more cobalt is required as medical product sterilization expands in the developing world.